sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap-4.md

 User characteristics:

 - Demographics: age, sex, race
-- Genetic factors: polymorphisms (e.g. acetylator status)
+- Genetic factors: polymorphisms (for example acetylator status)
-- Concomitant diseases (e.g. impaired hepatic or renal failure)
+- Concomitant diseases (for example impaired hepatic or renal failure)
-- History of previous ADRs (e.g. allergy)
+- History of previous ADRs (for example allergy)
 - Compliance and use of other medicines.

 Drug characteristics:

 - Route of administration
-- Formulation (e.g. sustained vs. immediate release, excipients)
+- Formulation (for example sustained vs. immediate release, excipients)
 - Dosage regimen
 - Therapeutic index (a measure of the intrinsic safety of a drug in relation to dose)
 - Mechanisms of drug metabolism and route of excretion